 Output example

-When you run the application, you should see something like this.
+When you run the application, you should see the following result:

 Retrieve data from PostgreSQL with Dapper: Output result